renber/SeafClient/README.md

 # SeafClient

-This project is a wrapper for the [Seafile](https://www.seafile.com) web api  for .Net as portable class library (PCL).
+This project is a client implementation for the [Seafile](https://www.seafile.com) Web API  for .Net as portable class library (PCL).
-It can be used in desktop apps, Windows Store applications as well as in apps for Windows Phone 7 and 8.x.
+It can be used in desktop apps, Windows Store applications as well as in apps for Windows Phone 7.5+ and 8.x.

-The aim is to create a library to easily access a Seafile server and the files stored there through a .Net application in a strong-typed fashion (no custom JSON parsing and with meaningful error messages, etc. The library uses the async/await methods.
+The aim is to create a library to easily access a Seafile server and the files stored there through a .Net application in a strong-typed fashion (no custom JSON parsing and with meaningful error messages, etc.) The library uses async/await methods for requests to the Seafile server.

-The SeafClient library is available on NuGet [here](https://www.nuget.org/packages/SeafClient/).
+The current stable release of the SeafClient library is available on NuGet [here](https://www.nuget.org/packages/SeafClient/).

 ## Usage example (C#)